-Stéphane Hallegatte 14 April 2012
+Stéphane Hallegatte, Saturday, April 14, 2012

 Earlier this week, much of Southeast Asia was stunned by an earthquake that for a moment brought back memories of the devastating tsunami of 2004.
 The cost of such natural disasters has been on the rise in recent years due to an increase in the number of people living and working in high-risk areas.
 This column explores some of the reasons behind this increase.

-Jon Danielsson, Robert Macrae 17 June 2011
+Jon Danielsson, Robert Macrae, Friday, June 17, 2011

 Financial risk models have been widely criticised for both theoretical and practical failures, especially during the recent financial crisis.
 In the second of two columns, the authors outline why the shortcomings of risk models matter before making suggestions for how the financial industry and supervisors should use models in practice.

-Avinash Persaud 13 June 2009
+Avinash Persaud, Saturday, June 13, 2009

 There is a strong consensus that banks had insufficient reserves set aside for a rainy day and that they should be required to hold more capital.
 This column says we should differentiate institutions less by what they are called and more by how they are funded.
 Encouraging individual risks to flow to those who can absorb them would make the system safer and introduce new players with risk capacities.